OmnipotentBlade/dotfiles/README.md

-# Omni's "Dotfiles"
+# My "Dotfiles"

-Here you'll find my configuration files for various programs and shells.
+Here you'll find my configuration files for various programs and shells that I use.

 ## Fonts Used:
 - Nerd Fonts Fira Code Normal